Skip to contents

 4. Full scaffold conversion

-Use convert_app(mode = "scaffold") when you want a starting point for manual completion.
+Reach for convert_app(mode = "scaffold") when you want a starting point to finish by hand.

 convert_app("path/to/shiny-app", mode = "scaffold")

 Always review CONVERSION_NOTES.md.
-The generated code is not a claim that the source app now has a bounded headless runtime.
+The generated code is a draft, not a promise that the source app now has a bounded headless runtime.

 Runtime versus scaffold